nasa/Common-Metadata-Repository/resources/docs/rest-api/index.md

 ## Warnings

-In either a success or error state, CMR OPeNDAP may also return a `warning` key containing one or more messages.
+In either a success or error state, CMR Service-Bridge may also return a `warning` key containing one or more messages.
 This is reserved for future use and will be the primary mechanism used to notify clients of coming changes in the API that will impact users of the default version.